MenuClose

 Our evidence-based inpatient treatment programs give patients both a safe and comfortable place to overcome their addiction.
 Patients will learn what contributes to their fentanyl addiction, how to avoid fentanyl relapses, and how to maintain long-term sobriety.

 We also offer outpatient programs that give patients the option to keep their family and work schedules while receiving proven and effective treatment.
-However, when it comes to fentanyl, inpatient treatment is typically recommended.
+However, when it comes to fentanyl, inpatient treatment is usually the norm.

 Our evidence-based treatment approach, highly qualified team of healthcare providers, and medication-assisted detox services give patients a variety of tools to overcome their fentanyl addiction.

 Located in Omaha, Nebraska, our 44-bed facility with state-of-the-art technology is designed to produce positive outcomes for patients.
-We also offer free assessments for anyone considering entering our inpatient or outpatient programs.
+We also offer confidential assessments for anyone considering entering our inpatient or outpatient programs.

 Signs of Fentanyl Addiction

-• Relationships are being affected negatively due to fentanyl
+- Relationships are in jeopardy due to fentanyl

 What You Should Know About Fentanyl’s Side Effects